janilaukk/InfraModel/markdown/areas.md

 ## Noise barriers

 Noise barriers are a central part of route planing.
 The process of describing the components is described in detail in {{refsec Terrain model}}.
-The The surface description consists of a triangle mesh, which may have random points or breaklines attached to it.
+The surface description consists of a triangle mesh, which may have random points or breaklines attached to it.
 Structural surfaces or cross-sections are usually not defined for noise barriers.

 The noise barrier *plan information* is defined in the optional extension "IM_plan".
 A *surface code* (**SurfaceCoding**) is set for the surfaces .
 It is also possible to set an alternative type coding (**proprietaryInfraCoding**).